janosh/pymatgen-2-paper/paper/main.typ

 #pmg has been applied in diverse fields, including battery materials, catalysis, thermoelectrics, and materials discovery using machine learning @jain_computational_2016.

-#image("figs/Screenshot 2025-09-03 at 18.44.12.png")
+#figure(
+  image("figs/citations.svg"),
+  caption: [Citations of #pmg over time.],
+) <fig:citations>

-== Downstream Packages
+== Case Studies

-#pmg has spawned several downstream packages, including:

-+ `atomate1/2`: High-throughput computational materials science workflows @mathew_atomate_2017
-+ `custodian`: Job management and error recovery
-+ `matminer`: Data mining in materials science @ward_matminer_2018
-+ `pymatgen-analysis-diffusion`: Diffusion analysis tools @deng_datadriven_2017
-+ `pymatgen-analysis-alloys`: Alloy analysis tools
-+ `doped`, `ShakeNBreak`: Defect modelling tools, building on `pymatgen-analysis-defects` & `PyCDT`

-These packages demonstrate #pmg's extensibility and its role in the materials informatics ecosystem @butler_machine_2018.
+=== Defect Modeling Tools

+#SK[
-#SK[For instance, the utility of #pmg as a foundational tool in computational materials science workflows is well-illustrated by its usage in the modelling of crystal defects...
-  + Defect simulations require many steps, using a wide range of core tools (structure manipulations, symmetry analyses, efficient I/O w/electronic structure codes, lightweight metadata & serialization for reproducibility, interface with Materials Project...)
-  + *But*, with specific requirements for their special case (e.g. efficient & appropriate supercell generation, point symmetries of defect sites in symmetry-breaking supercells, efficient algorithms for large structure analyses, calculation parameter consistency checks, targeted distortions, site multiplicities & degeneracies, smart algorithms for sub-phase diagrams...).
+  The utility of #pmg as a foundational tool in computational materials science workflows is well-illustrated by its usage in the modeling of crystal defects.
+Defect simulations require many steps, utilizing a wide range of core tools including structure manipulations, symmetry analyses, efficient I/O with electronic structure codes, lightweight metadata and serialization for reproducibility, and interfaces with the Materials Project.
+However, defect modeling also has specific requirements for specialized cases, such as efficient and appropriate supercell generation, point symmetries of defect sites in symmetry-breaking supercells, efficient algorithms for large structure analyses, calculation parameter consistency checks, targeted distortions, site multiplicities and degeneracies, and smart algorithms for sub-phase diagrams.

-  + Defect modelling is a rapidly growing field, due to advances in computational power and methods making these calculations tractable, along with the importance of these species to diverse materials applications.
-These community tools, facilitated by the foundational toolkit of #pmg, have accelerated and expanded computational defect investigations, and have reducing the barrier to entry for new researchers in this field.
+  Defect modeling is a rapidly growing field, driven by advances in computational power and methods that make these calculations tractable, along with the critical importance of defect species to diverse materials applications.
+Community tools facilitated by the foundational functionality in #pmg, have accelerated and expanded computational defect investigations while reducing the barrier to entry for new researchers in this field.
   + (If we want a figure here, could make a diagram showing the workflow: Pull materials from MP -> Oxi-state Guess w/PMG -> Vacancy generation w/`doped` (via PMG etc) -> Electrostatic analysis with PMG (Ewald tools) -> VASP DFT I/O w/PMG -> Energetic & Structural (w/`doped` & PMG) analysis; from 10.1088/2515-7655/ade916, as example).
 ]

-== Similar and Related Software

-While #pmg holds a unique position, other valuable tools in the field include:

-+ ASE: Python library for atomistic simulations @larsen_atomic_2017
-+ spglib: C library for crystal symmetries, used by #pmg //@togo2018texttt
-+ GPAW: DFT Python code using PAW method @mortensen_realspace_2005
-+ Phonopy: Package for phonon calculations @togo_firstprinciples_2023
-+ LAMMPS: Classical molecular dynamics code @plimpton_fast_1995 @thompson_lammps_2022

-These tools often complement each other in materials science workflows. #pmg's strength lies in its comprehensive coverage of materials analysis tasks and integration capabilities @jain_computational_2016.

-= Background

-#pmg was developed in 2011 by Shyue Ping Ong and colleagues at MIT to support the Materials Project @ong_python_2013 @jain_commentary_2013.
-Initial features included:

-+ Crystallographic operations and symmetry analysis
-+ VASP DFT code integration
-+ Basic electronic structure analysis
-+ Phase diagram generation

-Since then, #pmg has expanded significantly, incorporating new features and adapting to the evolving landscape of materials informatics @butler_machine_2018.

-= New Features and Case Study
+= New Features

 Recent additions to #pmg include: